mdzw/criss-cross/README.md

    (myTiles < 5 && opponentTiles < 3))
 ```
 QnD values tiles that:
-* Make progress toward a finished path (anything in the gray boxes in the example below)
+* Make progress toward a finished path (anything in the gray boxes in the example below.
+AKA the bow-tie of reachability)
 * Are not currently in the “shadow” of an opponent’s blocking tiles (e.g. next to 3 in a column)
 * Are adjacent to one or two of my tiles
 * Are close to being in line (horizontally for humans) with my tiles